TykTechnologies/tyk-docs-hugo/tyk-docs/content/release-notes/pump-1.8.md

 ### Changelog

 #### Fixed
-- Reverted a change from the previous release that excluded GraphQL analytics records from `tyk_analytics` collection for Mongo Pump
+- GraphQL analytics records were being excluded from the _tyk_analytics_ collection for Mongo Pump.
+This has been fixed so that GraphQL analytic records are now included as expected.
 - Fixed MongoDB connection issue when using a password with URL escape characters (with mongo-go driver)
 - Fixed an issue that when processing an analytics record with an API name or path containing the `--` separator used to join label values (e.g., `web--test-beta`), an "_inconsistent label cardinality_" error occurs and causes tyk pump to crash
 - When [`omit_configfile`]({{< ref "tyk-pump/tyk-pump-configuration/tyk-pump-environment-variables.md#omit_config_file" >}}) is set to `true`, Pump will not try to load the config file and spit out error logs